Under Stairs Storage Ideas: Complete Guide to Maximising Space in UK Homes

 - Design review: Modify storage to better match actual usage patterns

-### Long-Term Maintenance Issues
+Long-Term Maintenance Issues

-- **Quality materials**: Invest in durable materials for high-wear areas
+Wear and Deterioration Problem: Normal wear affecting appearance and function Solutions:- Quality materials: Invest in durable materials for high-wear areas

 - Protective measures: Use protective films or treatments